 You will be guided by Daytona International Speedway’s knowledgeable staff on this walk through history, complete with informative videos and a spacious van to transport you to the “World Center of Racing” for a comprehensive tour of the facility.
-Among the thousands of rare, vintage items and a number of special display areas, a few stand out as must-sees during your visit to the ISC Archives & Research Center.
+Among the thousands of rare, vintage items and a number of special display areas, a few stand out as must-sees during your visit to the NASCAR Archives Center.

 Bill France Sr. Replica Office

 Take a step back in time as the original office of NASCAR founder Bill France Sr. has been re-created to a remarkable level of authenticity.

 In addition to a genuine desk and leather chair, notable features include original ISC stationery and business cards, a wall-mounted 50-year-old stuffed snook that Bill Sr. caught, a rare collection of France family photos and antique awards and racing books.
 The era-appropriate television, vintage office globe, turquoise rotary phone and wood-paneled walls all serve to complete the classic 1960s look and feel.

 Another exciting new addition to the garage are two replica cars – Donnie Allison’s No. 1 Oldsmobile and Cale Yarborough’s No. 11 – each showing the damage sustained in the final-lap crash that allowed Richard Petty the 1979 DAYTONA 500 victory and caused “The Fight” between Yarborough and the Allison brothers after the race.
 The 1979 DAYTONA 500 is considered to be one of the seminal moments in racing that helped launch NASCAR into the national consciousness.